ZuhebNadeem/React-Course/Section 29 - Testing (Unit Tests)/Notater.md

 ### Testing Asynchronous Code (HTTP)

-- It is important to understand that get all by role, will instantly look for these elements on the screen.
+- It is important to understand that getAllByRole, will instantly look for these elements on the screen.
 But keep in mind that here we are sending an HTTP request, which is an asynchronous action.
 - Instead of getAllByRole, you can use findAllByRole.
 The difference is that find queries instead of the get queries, return a promise.
 Here you get back a promise, and actually react testing library will basically reevaluate the screen a couple of times until this succeeds.
 So therefore now, this will then wait for this HTTP request to succeed.
 - With help of defined queries, we are able to wait for our data to be rendered.